SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Introduction

 \section{Introduction}

-In many real-world scenarios, mobile users are exposed to dynamic contexts, and data collection often spans years, making it challenging to acquire sufficient data for continual batch learning~\citep{wang2022sparcl}.
-For example, in intelligent surveillance systems, the monitoring framework is typically trained on a predefined set of behavioral categories, yet novel anomalous behaviors may emerge over time.
-To ensure the system to learn newly emerging classes with scarce samples from a sequence of tasks, on-device Few‑Shot Class‑Incremental Learning (FSCIL) is introduced.
-Spiking Neural Networks (SNNs), different from traditional Artificial Neural Networks (ANNs), have recently achieved competitive results in computer vision tasks.
-SNNs offer natural energy-saving characteristics through event‑driven computation~\citep{maass1997networks,yao2023attention, zhang2024qkformer, fan2024sfod}, significantly reducing unnecessary cost~\citep{lv2024efficient}, which make them attractive for edge devices, where memory and power budgets are stringent~\citep{yu2024ec}.
+Intelligent edge devices sense dynamic contexts in their surrounding environment and make decisions based on sensor data~\citep{ravaglia2021tinyml}.
+The high labeling cost and privacy constraints make it difficult to acquire sufficient data for continual batch learning~\citep{wang2022sparcl}.
+To this end, on-device Few‑Shot Class‑Incremental Learning (FSCIL) is introduced to incrementally learn from newly collected sensory data with scarce labeled samples while preserving existing knowledge.
+Spiking Neural Networks (SNNs)~\citep{maass1997networks} are attractive for edge devices~\citep{deng2025edge}, as neurons fire only upon event-driven activation, reducing unnecessary computation cost~\citep{deng2020rethinking,lv2024efficient}.

-However, FSCIL faces two significant challenges, i.e., catastrophic forgetting and overfitting~\citep{chen2019closer,snell2017prototypical}.
-Catastrophic forgetting reflects the model's difficulty adapting to new tasks while preserving knowledge from previously learned classes, necessitating a delicate balance between plasticity and stability.
-Overfitting occurs when the model memorizes limited training samples, leading to a loss of generalization.
-On the one hand, recent advanced solutions tackle these challenges by parameter-efficient fine-tuning (PEFT)~\citep{liu2024few}, which involves fine-tuning parameters on top of a frozen pre-trained model.
-Nonetheless, these approaches are ineffective for on-device settings due to limited memory capacity (i.e., 4–12 GB)~\citep{ma2023cost}.
+However, on-device FSCIL faces two significant challenges, i.e., catastrophic forgetting~\citep{french1999catastrophic} and overfitting~\citep{tao2020few}.
+Catastrophic forgetting reflects the model's difficulty learning new tasks while retaining information of originally learned tasks, necessitating a delicate balance between plasticity and stability.
+Overfitting occurs when the model memorizes limited training samples, leading to poor generalization.
+On the one hand, recent advanced solutions tackle these challenges by parameter-efficient fine-tuning (PEFT)~\citep{liu2024few}, which fine-tunes parameters on top of a large frozen pre-trained model.
+Nonetheless, these approaches remain ineffective under limited memory budgets (i.e., 4–12 GB)~\citep{ma2023cost}.
 On the other hand, concurrent on-device SNNs concentrate on integrating SNN algorithms with specialized neuromorphic hardware, which shifts the consideration of the above problems to the later model.
-However, most existing neuromorphic systems are still trained offline and remain static during development~\citep{safa2024continual}, presenting a dependency on abundant labeled classes.
+Additionally, most existing neuromorphic systems are still trained offline and remain static during development~\citep{safa2024continual}, presenting a heavy dependency on abundant labeled data.